Cossacks: Black Sea, Azov and Danubian Sich Cossacks

-With the destruction of the Zaporizhian Sich, many Zaporizhian Cossacks, especially the vast majority of Old Believers and other people from Greater Russia, defected to Turkey.
-There they settled in the area of the Danube river, and founded a new Sich.
-Some of these Cossacks settled on the Tisa river in the Austrian Empire, also forming a new Sich.
-A number of Ukrainian-speaking Eastern Orthodox Cossacks fled to territory under the control of the Ottoman Empire across the Danube, together with Cossacks of Greater Russian origin.
-There they formed a new host, before rejoining others in the Kuban.
+With the destruction of the Zaporizhian Sich, a number of Ukrainian-speaking Eastern Orthodox Zaporozhian Cossacks fled to the territory under the control of the Ottoman Empire.
+Together with Cossacks of Greater Russian origin, as well as the vast majority of Old Believers and other people from "Greater Russia" (Muscovy), they settled in the area of the Danube river, and founded a new Sich.
 Many Ukrainian peasants and adventurers later joined the Danubian Sich.
 While Ukrainian folklore remembers the Danubian Sich, other new siches of Loyal Zaporozhians on the Bug and Dniester rivers did not achieve such fame.

-The majority of Tisa and Danubian Sich Cossacks returned to Russia in 1828.
+Other Cossacks settled on the Tisa river in the Austrian Empire, also forming a new Sich.

+During the Cossack sojourn under Turkish rule, a new host was founded that numbered around 12,000 people by the end of 1778.
+Cossack settlement on the Russian border was approved by the Ottoman Empire after the Cossacks officially vowed to serve the sultan.
+Yet internal conflict, and the political maneuvering of the Russian Empire led to splits among the Cossacks.
+Some of the runaway Cossacks returned to Russia, where the Russian army used them to form new military bodies that also incorporated Greeks, Albanians and Crimean Tatars.
+After the Russo-Turkish war of 1787–1792, most of these Cossacks were absorbed into the Black Sea Cossack Host together with Loyal Zaporozhians.
+Most of the remaining Cossacks who had stayed in the Danube Delta returned to Russia in 1828.
 They settled in the area north of the Azov Sea, becoming known as the Azov Cossacks.
-But the majority of Zaporizhian Cossacks, particularly the Ukrainian-speaking Eastern Orthodox, remained loyal to Russia despite Sich destruction.
-This group became known as the Black Sea Cossacks.
+The majority of Zaporizhian Cossacks who had remained loyal to Russia despite the destruction of Sich became known as Black Sea Cossacks.
 Both Azov and Black Sea Cossacks were resettled to colonize the Kuban steppe, a crucial foothold for Russian expansion in the Caucasus.

-During the Cossack sojourn in Turkey, a new host was founded that numbered around 12,000 people by the end of 1778.
-Their settlement on the Russian border was approved by the Ottoman Empire after the Cossacks officially vowed to serve the sultan.
-Yet internal conflict, and the political manoeuvring of the Russian Empire, led to splits among the Cossacks.
-Some of the runaway Cossacks returned to Russia, where the Russian army used them to form new military bodies that also incorporated Greeks, Albanians and Crimean Tatars.
-After the Russo-Turkish war of 1787–1792, most of these Cossacks were absorbed into the Black Sea Cossack Host, together with Loyal Zaporozhians.
-The Black Sea Host moved to the Kuban steppe.
-Most of the remaining Cossacks who had stayed in the Danube Delta returned to Russia in 1828, creating the Azov Cossack Host between Berdyansk and Mariupol.
-In 1860, more Cossacks were resettled in the North Caucasus, and merged into the Kuban Cossack Host.
+In 1860, more Cossacks were resettled to the North Caucasus, and merged into the Kuban Cossack Host.